Census in Nepal

 The National Census of Nepal is conducted every ten years to collect information about the demographic, social, economic and other parameters.
 The first census in Nepal was done in 1911 using a traditional approach.
 Since 1952/54 the census was done by adopting modern scientific methods.
 At present, the census is carried out by the Central Bureau of Statistics under the National Planning Commission.
-The census is a mandatory process to be carried out at every 10 years as per the Article 281 of Constitution of Nepal.
+The census is a mandatory process to be carried out every 10 years as per the Article 281 of Constitution of Nepal.

 Census

 1991

 This was the ninth census conducted in Nepal.

 2001

 This was the tenth census conducted in Nepal.

 2011

 This was the eleventh census conducted in Nepal.

 2021

 This is the twelfth census being conducted in Nepal.

 Results

 The population of Nepal as per the census is given in the table below.

 Controversies

 Experts from various sectors have critiqued the census for producing wrong data.